mogiioin/hls-m3u8/CONTRIBUTING.md

+# Contributing

-# Submitting Issues
+## Submitting Issues

 We use GitHub issues to track public bugs.
 If you are submitting a bug, please provide as much info as possible to make it easier to reproduce the issue and update unit tests.

-# Contributing Code
+## Contributing Code

 This project uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).

 We follow the [GitHub Flow](https://guides.github.com/introduction/flow/index.html) so all contributions happen through pull requests.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from master.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Add youself to the AUTHORS list, if not already there
 6. Issue that pull request!

 When submitting code changes your submissions are understood to be under the same MIT License that covers the project.
 Feel free to contact Eyevinn Technology if that's a concern.

-# Code of Conduct
+## Code of Conduct

 ## Our Pledge